 10. In patients with a narrow QRS, an EF ≤35%, and a clinical indication for an ICD, a CRT-ICD is appropriate when ventricular pacing is anticipated to be >40%.

-Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Prevention, Atherosclerotic Disease (CAD/PAD), Implantable Devices, EP Basic Science, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Prevention, Acute Heart Failure, Diet
+Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Prevention, Atherosclerotic Disease (CAD/PAD), Implantable Devices, EP Basic Science, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Prevention, Acute Heart Failure, Diet

 Keywords: Coronary Artery Disease, Myocardial Infarction, Ventricular Septum, Ventricular Fibrillation, Syncope, Coronary Disease, Heart Arrest, Diet, Mediterranean, Cardiac Resynchronization Therapy, Heart Diseases, Tachycardia, Ventricular, Wolff-Parkinson-White Syndrome, Cardiac Pacing, Artificial, Heart Failure, Pacemaker, Artificial, Accessory Atrioventricular Bundle, Death, Sudden, Cardiac, Defibrillators, Implantable

 < Back to Listings